-- Good Omens: Aziraphale and Crowely, an angel and a demon, get extremely drunk once they figure out that the apocalypse is coming.
+- Good Omens: Aziraphale and Crowley — an angel and a demon — get extremely drunk once they figure out that the apocalypse is coming.
 Then, when they decide they need to talk seriously about it, they force themselves sober.
 It's apparently an unpleasant experience.

 - There are some things alcohol can't cut through, and a dragon vaporizing a man right in front of you is one of them.
 Another is Klatchian Coffee.

-- The sudden, horrible realization that you're in the Shades after dark will also "do the icy work of a good night's sleep and several cups of coffee".
+- The sudden, horrible realization that you're in the Shades after dark will also "do the icy work of a good night's sleep and several cups of coffee", as happens to Vimes, Colon, and Nobbs in Guards!
+Guards!.

 - In The Cat Who Ate Danish Modern, photographer Odd Bunsen negotiated a balcony several stories up to retrieve a cat...while completely drunk.
 He soon sobered up when he found the dead body of interior decorator David Lyke.

 - In the Honor Harrington novel In Enemy Hands, Admiral Thomas Theisman is driven to drink once he realizes that Honor, whom he considers a Worthy Opponent, is going to be abused and murdered on trumped-up charges for propaganda purposes.
 When the half-mad propaganda minister who ordered it comes knocking on his door, he uses a medical device to sober up, with extremely unpleasant side effects.
 It's left ambiguous as to whether the side effects in question stemmed from the sober-up device, or what State Sec planned to do to Honor.

 - In The Restaurant at the End of the Universe it turns out the eponymous establishment helpfully offers a device in its lobby that serves this purpose; just pour the drunk into the booth and drop a coin in the slot.